NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 English-speaking EU hub with world-class tech salaries, Atlantic coastal charm, and a clear path to an EU passport English-Speaking EU Country, Global Tech and Pharma Hub, EU Passport After Five Years are among the top reasons expats choose Ireland.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Ireland straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Ireland — straight to your inbox.